askulkarni029/Real-Estate-Web-Scraping-Automation-Bot/README.md

 Finally, the cleaned and processed dataset is exported into an Excel file using Excel activities for easy analysis and reporting.
 The automation includes simple exception handling, stable selector usage, and a clean workflow structure, giving hands-on experience in real-world web automation and data extraction scenarios.

 This project strengthens skills in user input handling, browser automation, structured data scraping, Data Table operations, data transformation, and Excel integration.

+# 🚀 Key Features -

+🔍 City-Based Property Search
+Allows users to enter any city name and automatically fetch property listings from Zillow based on that input.

+🌡️ Automated Browser Navigation
+Opens the website in an incognito browser and performs all search and navigation steps without manual intervention.

+🎯Multi-Page Web Scraping
+Uses UiPath’s Web Scraping Wizard with pagination to extract property data from multiple result pages.

+🧠 Structured Data Extraction
+Captures important listing details such as price, bedrooms, bathrooms, square feet, and full address in a structured format.

+📄 Data Cleaning and Transformation
+Automatically removes unwanted text like currency symbols and “sq ft,” converts values into numeric format, and prepares clean data for analysis.

+🛡️Price per Square Foot Calculation
+Calculates additional insights such as price per square foot to help evaluate property value.

+⚡ Excel Export and Reporting
+Exports the final processed data into an Excel file for easy review, filtering, and reporting.